 Close your mouth and quietly inhale through your nose for 4 counts.
 Then hold your breath for 7 counts.

-The progressive muscle relaxation method works best when you’re sitting at home, in your office or even your car – by intentionally tensing and then relaxing each muscle group one at a time.
-It is best to use when you are ready to unwind for the day to get a completely relaxed mood and tension release.
+The progressive muscle relaxation method works best when you’re sitting at home, in your office, or even in your car – by intentionally tensing and then relaxing each muscle group one at a time.
+When you are ready to unwind for the day, it is best to get a completely relaxed mood and release tension.

 Method: Close your eyes and focus on tensing and relaxing each muscle group for 2 to 3 seconds.
 Start with your feet and toes.

 Then move up to your knees, thighs, glutes, chest, arms, hands, neck, jaw, and eyes.
 Maintain deep, slow breaths throughout the process.
 If holding your breath ever feels uncomfortable, tone it down to just a few seconds.